 The House concurrent resolution No. R-66 acknowledges the significant contributions of certified registered nurse anesthetists (CRNAs) to the Vermont health care system.
 It highlights the long-standing history of nurses providing anesthesia, with CRNAs being formally recognized since 1956 as advanced practice registered nurses.
 The resolution notes that nearly 74,000 CRNAs practice across various settings, including hospitals, surgical centers, and private offices, and emphasizes their role as primary anesthesia providers, particularly in rural and underserved areas, as well as for U.S. military personnel.

-The resolution further underscores the qualifications of CRNAs, who are trained to make independent decisions regarding anesthesia care, and their ability to deliver safe, compassionate, and cost-effective care to a diverse patient population.
-It concludes by formally recognizing the unique role of CRNAs in Vermont's health care landscape and directs the Secretary of State to send a copy of the resolution to the Vermont Association of Nurse Anesthetists.
+The resolution further underscores the qualifications of CRNAs, who are trained to make independent decisions regarding anesthesia care and are recognized as trusted experts in the field.
+Their ability to deliver safe, compassionate, and cost-effective care to a diverse patient population, including veterans and those with complex health challenges, is also acknowledged.
+The General Assembly resolves to formally recognize the unique role of CRNAs in Vermont's health care landscape and directs the Secretary of State to send a copy of the resolution to the Vermont Association of Nurse Anesthetists.